pepaaran/agds_proseminar_example/README.md

 4. Compare the downscaled temperature against site-level measurements.

-To downscale VPD Compute VPD from the specific humidity (WATCH-WFDEI) and from the vapour pressure (WorldClim).
+To downscale VPD, start by computing WorldClim-derived VPD from vapor pressure values and WATCH-WFDEI-derived VPD from specific humidity and total surface pressure.
+Then, follow the same workflow as for temperature.

-Promising data assimilation techniques, such as the Ensemble Kalman Filter or variational methods, can be employed to merge the two datasets effectively.
-These techniques allow for the combination of different datasets while accounting for uncertainties and preserving the spatial and temporal characteristics of the resulting downscaled VPD values.

-In implementing this proposal, several R packages can be invaluable.
-For data assimilation, packages like nloptr and ncdf4 can aid in optimization and reading NetCDF files, respectively.
-Additionally, packages such as raster and sp provide functionalities for spatial data handling and manipulation, while ggplot2 enables high-quality visualizations.
+In implementing this proposal, several R packages can be useful.
+For data assimilation, the package `ncdf4` can aid in optimization and reading NetCDF files, respectively.
+Additionally, packages such as `terra`, `raster` and `sp` provide functionalities for spatial data handling and manipulation, while `ggplot2` and `leaflet` enable high-quality visualizations.

 #### Evaluating the Quality of Downscaling